-- to ensure access to health care services beyond what is available on campus
+- to ensure access to health care services beyond what is available on campus; and

-- Applies to students attending the Durham, Manchester, or Concord campuses
+- The requirement applies to students attending the Durham, Manchester, or Concord campuses.

-- Action must be taken each year; information doesn’t roll forward from year to year
+- Action must be taken each year; information does not roll forward from year to year.

 UNH Student Health Benefits Plan